The subscription box market size is expected to reach $64.1 billion by 2027. The demand for these services has never been greater.

 • Involuntary churn: Customers whose subscriptions end due to issues like declined credit cards or other circumstances beyond their control.

-To reduce voluntary churn, reach out to your subscribers proactively (ideally personally) and find out what went wrong.
+In general, if you want to reduce voluntary churn, reach out to your subscribers proactively (ideally personally) and find out what went wrong.

 At a minimum, set up surveys and automated emails asking them for feedback so you can keep your finger on the pulse.